 Then recycle the rest of the magazine that you don’t want to keep.

-How To Declutter all The Paper Coupons
+How To Declutter all The Piles of Paper Coupons

 Coupons are important to any mom who is trying to save a little money.
 I don’t go overboard like some people, but I do use coupons religiously at the grocery store.